Screw: Head

+Sizes

 Metric

 The international standards for metric externally threaded fasteners are ISO 898-1 for property classes produced from carbon steels and ISO 3506-1 for property classes produced from corrosion resistant steels.

 Inch

 There are many standards governing the material and mechanical properties of imperial sized externally threaded fasteners.
 Some of the most common consensus standards for grades produced from carbon steels are ASTM A193, ASTM A307, ASTM A354, ASTM F3125, and SAE J429.
 Some of the most common consensus standards for grades produced from corrosion resistant steels are ASTM F593 & ASTM A193.